Well Creek – (Phase VII Nordelph Village to Mullicourt Aqueduct, Outwell)

-The Commissioners have undertaken the fifth phase of channel maintenance dredging works to remove siltation and sediment from Well Creek.
-This took place during January/February 2019.
+The Commissioners have recently completed the seventh phase of channel maintenance dredging works to remove siltation and sediment from Well Creek, during March 2022.

 Great Raveley Drain – (Speed the Plough Junction – MLC Control Sluice)

 Maintenance dredging works were undertaken in January and February 2019 to remove accumulations of silt from the Great Raveley Drain.
 It was necessary for our Contractor’s 18 metre long reach machine to work from both sides of the watercourse, where bankside access was afforded in order to gain the necessary ‘reach’ to dredge the centre of the channel.
 Dredgings have been placed along the bank top and allowed to dry out.
 Once dried, the material will be shaped and levelled into the existing raised embankment.
 The dredging operation not only removes the silt from the water channel to assist with water conveyance during high rainfall events, it also helps to provide locally sourced material with which to strengthen and raise the bank crest, helping us to protect land and property from flooding in the future.